What is Cloud Elasticity?

 Why is cloud elasticity important?

 An increasing number of companies are outsourcing parts of their IT capacities to a cloud.
 Cloud elasticity is the automatic provisioning and deprovisioning of resources from a data centre when demand from a customer increases or decreases.
 This allows cloud resources, including computing, storage and memory resources, to quickly be reallocated as demands change.
-Computing resources such as CPU/processing, memory, input/output bandwidth and storage capacity can be increased or decreased as needed without disrupting system performance.
+This dynamic adjustment is a typical feature of modern cloud services, which can be scaled as needed.

 What is elasticity in cloud computing?

-The degree of cloud elasticity depends on how fast a provider can allocate different resources in response to changing customer requirements.
+The degree of cloud elasticity depends on how fast a cloud provider can allocate different resources in response to changing customer requirements.
 Offering this dynamic option is an enormous advantage.
 Before the era of cloud computing, the server and driver architecture had to be expanded to respond to sudden peaks in demand for bandwidth and infrastructure.
 This approach to handling peaks in demand required large upfront financial investments in hardware, data centres, power and network bandwidth.

 This is no longer a problem thanks to cloud elasticity and affordable cloud hosting solutions.
 Capacity can now be automatically increased or decreased as needed.
 This eliminates the upfront costs and installation time associated with traditional methods of setting up an application and IT infrastructure architecture on site.